Scenario 5 - Managing deliveries with multiple couriers

 A driver can now add the collection task to their route, and it will no longer be visible to others in the Couriers user group.

-However, to ensure that the subsequent delivery task doesn't then become visible to all drivers, we'll have to link the order.
-When looking at the order, expand the 'Deliver to Customer' task by clicking on the + symbol, then select the Linked task option.
+However, to ensure that the subsequent delivery task doesn't then become visible to all drivers, we'll need to link the tasks.
+To do this, when looking at the order, expand the 'Deliver to Customer' task by clicking on the + symbol, then select the Linked task option.

 Now, whoever completes the collection task will automatically be assigned the delivery task.